orbeon/orbeon-forms-doc/form-runner/feature/datasets.md

 ## Creating a dataset

-You create a dataset using the [Actions Editor](../../form-builder/actions.md).
+You create a dataset using the [Simple Actions Editor](../../form-builder/actions.md).
 The data returned by the service is stored into the dataset in XML format.

 A dataset is identified by a name.
 Multiple actions calling services can store data into the same dataset.
 The action which last updates the dataset overwrites the entire content of the dataset.